 The data we uncovered makes three important priorities abundantly clear:

 User experience has never mattered more.
-Nearly 3 in 4 global consumers feel the economy is headed in the wrong direction, and to combat rising prices, consumers have altered their spending habits.
+Nearly three in four global consumers feel the economy is headed in the wrong direction, and to combat rising prices, consumers have altered their spending habits.
 They’re shopping less frequently than in previous years—only 55 percent shop online at least weekly.
 Your brand therefore can’t afford to miss the moment with a potential customer—because there are simply fewer opportunities to get it right.
 The key is leveraging data from all sources to uncover consumer insights that power media, content, and creative planning, buying, and optimization.
 Based on these insights, you can create more-relevant ads and experiences, personalized to shoppers moment by moment, to drive more conversions at a lower cost and fuel long-term growth and lifelong customer loyalty.

 Data is power—but it’s tricky.
 Our findings show that 60 percent of shoppers will abandon a site out of concern over their personally identifiable information (PII), and that the same percentage of shoppers believe brands can do more to protect their PII.
 It’s no easy feat to navigate the complex intersection of rapidly evolving industry, local, and international regulations—but navigate it you must.
 Further, given the demise of third-party data, an investment in a Customer Data Platform (CDP) provides the capability for brands to understand their customers by collecting, resolving, and actioning zero- and first-party data.
 It’s the right investment for any brand looking to craft a customer data strategy and campaigns that leverage CDP insights to deliver trusted, highly personalized cross-channel buying experiences.